awslabs/dgl-lifesci/examples/property_prediction/csv_data_configuration/README.md

 - **Split Ratio**: `-sr a,b,c` can be used to specify the proportion of the dataset to be used for training, validation and test.
 By default we use `0.8,0.1,0.1`.
 - **Evaluation Metric**: `-me metric` can be used to specify the evaluation metric.
 By default we use `r2` for Pearson correlation coefficient.
+Alternatively, you can use `mae` for mean absolute error, and `rmse` for root mean square error.
 - **Num Epochs**: `-n number` can be used to specify the maximum number of epochs for training.
 By default we set this to 1000 as early stopping will be performed based on validation metric.
 - **Print Every**: `-pe number` decides that the training progress will be printed every `number` minibatches.
 By default